 - Allocate enough time to visit with each company or organization in which you are interested.

-- Use your time wisely by viewing the employer map, which will be available on the Greenlee website the week of the fair.
+- Use your time wisely by viewing the employer map.

 3. Remain confident and enthusiastic.

 - Smile and be confident when you speak with employers.

 - Don’t be afraid to speak about your experience and how you are qualified for a position